-During the war, import of sugar and cocoa beans substantially reduced, so substitute products had to be found.
-A product called “Ravitol” was made from beetroot syrup and roasted beans – its taste “vaguely resembled cocoa”.
+During the war, the imports of sugar and cocoa beans substantially reduced, so substitute products had to be found.
+A product called “Ravitol” was made from beetroot syrup and roasted beans – its taste was said to have “vaguely resembled cocoa”.
 Other war-time products included lingonberry marmalade, apple and rowan berry marmalade, carrot and apple marmalade and different sorts of biscuits.
-The production of liquorice was stopped at times during the war when some of the raw materials were handed over to medical services.
+Periodically, the production of liquorice was stopped when some of the raw materials were handed over to medical services.
 In 1947, inspired by the Paris peace treaty, Fazer launched the Pax pastilles.
-In 1949, the rationing of chocolate was terminated and producing the old products could be resumed.
+In 1949, the rationing of chocolate was terminated and the manufacturing of the pre-war assortment could be resumed.